danielsreichenbach/mopaq/docs/mopaq-format.md

 4. Format v3 introduced optional HET and BET tables that can replace hash and block tables
 5. Format v4 added MD5 checksums for the tables and header integrity verification
 6. Archives in newer games (since 2014) have been replaced by the CASC format
+7. Platform codes in hash table entries are a vestigial feature - all known MPQ archives use platform=0.
+   Blizzard opted to use separate archives for platform-specific files (e.g., base-Win.MPQ, base-OSX.MPQ) rather than utilizing the platform field

 ### Test Vectors for Implementation Verification